kanthorlabs/kanthorq/website/docs/001-quickstart.md

 - Initialize a publisher publisher instance with given PostgreSQL connection string and a Stream name
 - Start the instance so it will prepare everything: connect the database, register the stream for you
-- Send an event that includes its topic and body
+- Send an event that includes its subject and body
 - Stop the instance if you don't need it anymore

 Example: